-In fact, OSHA standards mandate that employers use engineering control measures as far as feasible to control occupational diseases caused by breathing contaminated air in their workplaces.
-Engineering control strategies attempt to eliminate or reduce workplace hazards by redesigning or substituting machinery, equipment, tools, and materials.
+In fact, OSHA standards mandate that employers use engineering controls whenever possible to control occupational diseases caused by breathing contaminated air in their workplaces.

-Examples of acceptable engineering controls to eliminate or reduce atmospheric hazards include:
+Examples of acceptable engineering controls to isolate or reduce atmospheric hazards include:

 The employer must develop and implement a written respiratory protection program with required worksite-specific procedures and elements for required respirator use.
 The program must be administered by a suitably trained program administrator.
 In addition, certain program elements may be required for voluntary use to prevent potential hazards associated with the use of the respirator.